ddicorpo/RecruitInc/README.md

 `state (3) [{…}, {…}, {…}] 0: {name: "Hi"} 1: {name: "Bonjour"} 2: {name: "Hello"} `

 These data are from the other node.
 There are contained in `./src/fakeStorage.json`

+### Start the application in **demo** mode
+- You can demo the front-end or the back-end or both
+- Open a terminal and navigate to `recruit-inc-front` or `recruit-inc-back`
+- Run the command `npm run demo` , a localtunel url address usually `https://recruit-back.localtunnel.me/` or `https://recruit-front.localtunnel.me/` will be available on the internet
+- This is a tunnel from the internet to your computer, don't forget to close it when your done, your terminal needs to run